1 Where do you see the aerospace industry in 2050, which technologies that are not commonly used today will we take for granted in the future?

-3. Is there any development in the industry that moved you recently?
-If yes, which one?
+3 Was there any development in the industry, that has moved you recently?
+Which one?

 ANSWER: The will to change is everywhere - and the pipeline is full of ideas that support the EU's Green Deal.
 For the SWITCH project, we as MTU are working with partners like Airbus and Pratt & Whitney.
 Here, we are combining our water-enhanced turbofan concept with hybrid-electric propulsion elements.
 At the same time, the industry is reawakening with large orders for the near future, such as most recently United Airlines with an order for 100 Boeing 787s and the option for additional 100.